shoppertrail/shoppertrail-uat-guide/README.md

    <p align="center">
       <img src="./d4202c13-b359-4193-b355-cf046beff83c.png" alt="ABC QR Code">
    </p>
    Note: You may need to login and delete other accounts you have created.
-Also if you choose **(B)** you should be able to register via Single Sign‑On (Google & Twitter) if you wish.
+Also if you choose <strong>(B)</strong> you should be able to register via Single Sign‑On (Google & Twitter) if you wish.
 2. **Step:** Scan the **Store QR Code**, submit a Trail Drop.
 3. **Verify:**
    - Account activation email (if using conventional registration) arrives.
 Check spam/updates folders.